DXXTHLY/soul-collector-game/README.md

 *   **Prestige Mechanic:** Ascend to gain Abyssal Shards for massive permanent boosts.
 *   **World Progression:** Unlock new, thematic worlds that provide unique bonuses and minions.
 *   **Equipment & Items:** Open Abyssal Caches to find powerful items to equip.
-*   **Asynchronous PvP:** Raid the saved data of other players in a simulated duel to steal souls and climb the leaderboards.
+*   **Asynchronous PvP:** Raid the saved data of other players in a real-time minigame duel to steal souls and climb the leaderboards.
-*   **Leaderboards:** Compete against other Soul Collectors for the top spot in multiple categories.
+*   **Leaderboards:** Compete against other Soul Collectors for the top spot in multiple categories, powered by a shared online database.

 ---